| ↑↑ Home | ↑ Net & Web |

 <input type="hidden" name="as_oq" value="test review evaluation"> <input type="hidden" name="as_eq" value="buy.now special.offer free.download">

 Since a form can have only one "action" URL to be submitted to, using the same input line for several search engines is not possible in plain HTML.
 But this can be done using JavaScript, saving you the trouble of typing the same search terms multiple times.
-Here is an example universal search form, again for my three favourites plus Wikipedia.
-Please note that the syntax of operators is more or less the same between Google and Exalead, but different for the others.
+Here is an example universal search form, for three search engines plus Stack Overflow, Google Scholar and Wikipedia.
+It opens the search results pages in a new tab or window and selects the search input for easy replacing.

 This is a topic on which everybody is pretty much on his/her own.
 Finding a small number of words which characterise documents that are of use for a given specific purpose is hard, and there is certainly no algorithm for it.
 One has to try a set of terms and modify them according to the results one obtains.

 Sometimes pertinent result documents contain other important terms that are worth searching for.
-(Again I find using Clusty is an advantage, as it identifies words that frequently occur in the results, which may consequently serve as additional search terms.)
 Sometimes they suggest a completely different avenue of attacking your research problem, with a corresponding totally different set of search terms.
 It may be more efficient to search for a set of terms that are likely to occur closely together, since most search engine prefer such results — results in which terms appear together which are not supposed to may be less pertinent.

 This vague advice given, I would like to mention one tool that can be very